CosmoStat/shapepipe/docs/pipeline_tutorial.md

 The `ShapePipe` pipeline can process single-exposures images, and stacked images.
 The input images have to be calibrated beforehand for astrometry and photometry.

-***WARNING /!\ :*** All the paths on the examples are relatives.
-When running on clusters make sure they make sense.
-Prefer absolute paths to avoid problems.
-Some of them are dummy examples.
+***WARNING /!\ :*** All file paths for the following examples are relative.
+When running on a cluster, you need to make sure that these paths are accessible on all computing nodes.
+Absolute paths are recommended to avoid problems.

 ### File types, naming and numbering convention